edgedb/edgedb/docs/datamodel/links.rst

       property seen_at: datetime;
     }

-  Be sure to use single links in the join table instead of a multi link otherwise there will be 4 tables in the database.
+  Be sure to use single links in the join table instead of a multi link otherwise there will be four tables in the database.

 Filtering, ordering, and limiting links
 ---------------------------------------